Key Elements of a Safety Management Program

 The process of incident analysis can be used proactively to look at high-hazard operations before an incident.
 The results can determine where the possible failure points might be and what the current workers are doing right.

-Often, incident analysis reveals process steps and innovative techniques developed in the field or on the line that don’t appear in the standard operating procedures or worker training.
+Often, incident analysis reveals process steps and innovative techniques developed in the field or on the line that do not appear in the standard operating procedures or worker training.

 The ability to align management guidance and expectations with how the work really gets done and cooperatively develop acceptable procedures is the hallmark of a world-class safety management system.